Posts

 Image

 Aside from the Revitive Circulation Booster, I’ve tried several other things that help with foot pain and neuropathy symptoms.
 Some surprised me like socks and eventually even a grounding mat of all things.
 I’m not claiming miracles, just sharing what’s helped.
 I've spent quite a lot of money testing various things out, not for the good of humanity but for my own relief.
 Hopefully If I can help you avoid wasting time or money, then it’s worth writing this.
-So if you're curious about what’s worked for me, stick around and I’ll walk you through it. 📝 Part 3 of 3 Posts: This is a follow up to my Revitive Circulation Booster Post
+So if you're curious about what’s worked for me, stick around and I’ll walk you through it.
+Check out this post 5 Amazon Buys I Didn’t Expect to Love for some great ideas after you finish here.

 Why Google Ads Is So Hard for Small Businesses: An Open Letter to Google